Wednesday, February 4, 7:00am - 8:00am

 Integrative Sensing and Prediction of Urban Water for Sustainable Cities.

 Civil Engineering's Dr. Dong-Jun Seo leads an interdisciplinary team to solve the tremendous water-related challenges some cities face due to urban population growth and climate fluctuations.
 Even moderate rainfall can quickly fill and overflow urban water reserves.
 Using a $1.2 million grant from the National Science Foundation, the team's project utilizes high-resolution precipitation information from the network of Collaborative Adaptive Sensing of the Atmosphere (CASA) radars available in the Dallas-Fort Worth area, crowd-sourced water observations for ubiquitous sensing of surface water over a large urban area, and new innovative wireless sensors for water quantity, water quality and soil moisture.

 Dr. Seo received a master's degree from the Massachusetts Institute of Technology and a Ph.D. from Utah State University.
 He has a distinguished career with over 21 years of experience in hydrology and water resources.
 Before joining UT Arlington, Dr. Seo served with the National Weather Service.

 Welcome to the Arlington Technology Association's website.
-I encourage you to learn more about the association by perusing the linked pages shown on the left and/or by attending one of our meetings.
-More >>
+I encourage you to learn more about our group by attending one of our meetings.
+If you have an interest in science and technology -- two of the most powerful forces in society -- More >>